Garda excavate lands in seach for female GP missing since 2009

 When Dr Deirdre O’Flaherty’s car was found at a Co Donegal beach when she went missing in January 2009 it was assumed she had entered the water and drowned.

-She was a mother-of-three who worked as a GP in Derry and practiced under her maiden name Donnelly.
+She was a mother-of-three who worked as a GP in Derry and practised under her maiden name Donnelly.
 It was understood she had suffered from depression.

 New legislation introduced in Northern Ireland just over a decade ago was used to declare Dr O’Flaherty dead three years after her disappearance despite her remains not being found.